tessel/t1-docs/hardware-api.md

 Sets the pin as an input and reads a digital or analog `value`.
 For digital pins, `1` is returned if the value is HIGH, otherwise `0` if LOW.
 For analog pins the range is between [1-0] inclusive.

 &#x20;<a href="#api-pin-readPulse" name="api-pin-readPulse">#</a> pin<b>.readPulse</b> ( type, timeout, callback(err, pulsetime) )
-Reads the length of an input pulse.
+Measures the length of an input pulse.
 The `type` of the pulse can either be `'high'` or `'low'`.
-The `timeout` in milliseconds is the maximum time to wait for a pulse before returning with an `err` to the `callback` function.
-Upon completion, the `pulsetime` in milliseconds will be set to the measured length of the input pulse.
-Note that reading a pulse is only possible on GPIO pin `'G3'`
+The `callback` function is passed an `err` if no pulse was read within the `timeout` (in milliseconds) or if the SCT was in use by another process.
+If there was an error then `pulsetime` will be set to 0, otherwise it will be set to the measured pulse length.
+Note that reading a pulse is only possible on GPIO pin `'G3'`.

 &#x20;<a href="#api-pin-rawRead" name="api-pin-rawRead">#</a> pin<b>.rawRead</b> ()
 Reads from the pin ***without** first setting the direction as an input.
 Only available on digital pins.